top of page

 • There are a number of alternative ways of making cement coming into production.
 All have their own impacts, but reduce the carbon emitted.
 They include a plant near Wrexham but also e.g. Limestone calcined clay cement (LC3), electric recycled cement, novel technologies (Sublime, Fortera, and Brimstone), co-production with steel recycling.
 See Climate Works article about these new methods.

-Would these be better than CCS and a very long pipeline?
+Would supporting these be a better strategy than CCS and a very long pipeline through an urban area?

 • Cost would be shared between the companies and the National Wealth Fund (i.e. all of us).
 Costs estimated at the start inevitable increase on a major project like this.